‘RHOC’ Star Emily Simpson’s Husband Shane Failed The Bar Exam Again

-Emily Simpson‘s husband, Shane Simpson, has failed the bar exam for a second time.
+Emily Simpson‘s husband, Shane Simpson, has failed the bar exam for a fourth time.

-On November 17, All About the Real Housewives confirmed the news with readers, explaining that after taking the test for the fourth time earlier this year, the Real Housewives of Orange County star and her family were dealt with the unfortunate news of Shane having failed again.
+On November 17 — the date the results of his exam came out — All About The Tea confirmed the news with readers, explaining that after taking the test for the fourth time in July, The Real Housewives of Orange County star and her family were dealt with the unfortunate news of Shane having failed again.

 According to the report, Shane took the bar exam twice this year, once in February and again in July.

-As fans of The Real Housewives of Orange County will recall, Shane was seen studying for the bar exam throughout the early episodes of Season 14 and during one episode, the stress of the test appeared to be having a negative impact on their relationship.
-While Emily, who has taken the exam and passed, felt it would be appropriate for her husband to open up to her about the challenges he was facing, Shane refused to do so and dealt her with a continuous string of jokes.
+As fans of The Real Housewives of Orange County will recall, Shane was seen studying for the bar exam throughout the early episodes of Season 14 and during one episode, the stress of the test appeared to be having a negative impact on his relationship with Emily.
+While Emily, who has taken the exam and passed, felt it would be appropriate for her husband to open up to her about the challenges he was facing, Shane refused to do so and instead made a continuous string of jokes about her.

-Following Shane’s July exam, the official results were published on November 17.

 Because he failed the bar exam, Shane isn’t currently allowed to practice law in California.
 Instead, he will have to try for a fifth time but won’t be eligible to do so until February 2020.

-During an interview with The Daily Dish in October, Emily spoke out about her husband’s failed bar exam in February and admitted that it was devastating to learn that Shane hadn’t passed before noting that she passed on her first try back in 2005.
+During an interview with The Daily Dish in October, Emily spoke out about her husband’s failure to pass the bar exam in February and admitted it was devastating to learn that he didn’t pass.
+She then noted that she passed the California bar on her first try back in 2005.

 View this post on Instagram